CARDBOARD: An Art Teacher’s Best Friend

 While browsing in a junk shop, artist Oliver Croy discovered bags filled with hundreds of tiny houses.
 He bought all of them and discovered they were made by a deceased Viennese insurance company clerk named Peter Fritz.
 Fritz’s exquisitely detailed buildings are made of cardboard, wood, matchboxes, wallpaper scraps, adhesive foil and magazine pages.
 They were later displayed at the Venice Art Biennale in 2013.

-Books about Cardboard
+Books about Cardboard for artists

 For process oriented projects for preschool and kindergarten aged children check out Barbara Rucci’s book Cardboard Creations.